 There are 2 primary methods of calculating the average of investment returns: arithmetic mean and geometric mean.
 The arithmetic mean is simply the sum of the returns for each year, divided by the number of years:

-However, the arithmetic mean is usually not accurate over successive holding periods, because the arithmetic mean does not account for compounding.
-In some cases, where the returns are negative in some years, the deviation from the actual average investment return can be large.
+However, the arithmetic mean is usually not accurate over successive holding periods, because it does not account for compounding.
+When the returns are negative in some years, the deviation from the actual average investment return can be large.
 For instance, consider a $10 stock that increases by 100% to $20 after the 1st year, then declines by 50% in the 2nd year.
 The average return for the 2 years would be (100% – 50%)/2 = 25%, but the actual return is 0%, because the stock is at the same price at the end of the holding period as it was at the beginning.

 The geometric mean is more accurate than the arithmetic mean because it accounts for compounding: